Philosophy of Education

 Our Philosophy

-USILACS affirms that true education must cultivate moral strength, intellectual discipline, personal responsibility, compassion, and service.
-Through academically sound instruction, ethical guidance, and a steadfast commitment to values, we prepare students to become principled, capable individuals who contribute meaningfully to their families, communities, and the world.
+Ultimately, USILACS affirms that education should cultivate intellectual discipline, ethical conduct, personal accountability, and a commitment to service.
+Through academically rigorous instruction and principled educational practices, we prepare students to contribute constructively to their families, communities, and professional fields with confidence and purpose.